Bhoothathankettu

-Also located here are the Bhoothathankettu reservoir and the Salim Ali Bird Sanctuary (Thattekad reservoir is about 12 km distance from the place.

-Myth
+Folklore

-The reason behind the dam's name is that monsters (Malayalam: Bhootham) planned to submerge the Trikkariyoor temple, whose presiding deity is Lord Shiva by making a dam in the Periyar river and flooding the area.
-Suspecting trickery the omnipotent Lord Shiva, came up with a plan to deter them.
+Local legend says the reason behind the dam's name is that monsters (Malayalam: Bhootham) planned to submerge the Trikkariyoor temple, whose presiding deity is Lord Shiva by making a dam in the Periyar river and flooding the area.
+Suspecting trickery, Shiva came up with a plan to deter them.
 He faked the approaching dawn by a rooster's sound.
 The demons fearing the arrival of light fled the place.
-To this day there is a visible proof of their effort where you can see the boulders which the demons were supposed to have rolled onto the riverbed, the Old Bhothathankettu.
+To this day there is a visible proof of their effort where you can see the boulders which the demons were supposed to have rolled onto the riverbed, the Old Bhoothathankettu.
 The Periyar flows on through the narrow space which the demons did not quite manage to dam up.

-Reality
+Natural formation

 It has been attributed to two great floods – one in the 4th century and the other in 1341, which threw open the port of Kochi.
 The massive landslides during the flood are believed to have caused gigantic rocks to roll down from the mountain and become entrenched in the Old Bhoothathankettu.

-Incidents
+2007 boat tragedy

-On 20 February 2007, 18 people, including three teachers, nine boys and six girls of a school excursion group from St Antony's UP School in Elavoor, Eranakulam district of Kerala drowned in Periyar river at Thattekkad.
+On 20 February 2007, 18 people, including three teachers, nine boys and six girls of a school excursion group from St Antony's UP School in Elavoor, Ernakulam district of Kerala drowned in Periyar river at Thattekkad.
 The tragedy occurred when water leaked into their boat, causing it to overturn.
-The boat which was the cause of the accident needed repair and was overloaded.
+The boat involved in the accident needed repair and was overloaded.

 Pedal boats and speed boats are provided.
 The area around the boating facility is landscaped with tree houses and a children's play area.
 There is also a restaurant.
-The entrance fee is Rs-10/adult, for speed boat charge is Rs-500/ for 4 persons.
-There is a nature walk trail after the dam through thick growth to the old Boothathankettu which is very refreshing and the return path is parallel to the river.
-However, the water is very deep and strong undercurrents.
+There is a nature walk trail after the dam through thick growth to the old Bhoothathankettu and the return path is parallel to the river.
+However, the river contains deep sections and strong currents.
+Idamalayar Dam is 14 km drive through the thick jungle from Bhoothathankettu dam.

-Edamalayar dam is 14 km drive through the thick jungle from Boothathankettu dam.
-You can find many picnic spots along the way.
-Apart from the fact that this land is deemed reserve forest, the area has a huge elephant and tiger population, so it is not advisable for people to picnic anywhere along this route.
 It is forbidden to use the stretch without permission.